top of page

 Although many people are initially put off by the higher monthly premiums of Medicare Supplement plans, your out-of-pocket costs each year could be higher on a premium-free Medicare Advantage plan.
 When you compare your total costs on each plan, you may be surprised at how much you will spend out-of-pocket on copayments, coinsurances, and deductibles.

 Typically, your MOOP (Maximum-Out-Of-Pocket) amount is the most you can spend, and most Medicare Advantage plans have MOOP amounts well over 5K per year.
-With a Medicare Supplement plan, you have a low Annual Part B Deductible of $257 (In 2025) + the cost of your premiums. for most people this is between $1,500 - $3,000 per year.
-There is value in having predictable costs, instead of paying out-of-pocket for services as you have to do with Medicare Advantage plans.
+With a Medicare Supplement plan, you have a low Annual Part B Deductible of $257 (In 2025) + the cost of your premiums.
+For most people, this is between $1,500 - $3,000 per year.
+There is value in having predictable expenses, rather than paying out-of-pocket for services, as you must with Medicare Advantage plans.

-Remember that your actual spending will depend on which Medicare Supplement plan you choose, and the amount of care you receive throughout the year.
-Those who only visit the doctor once annually may spend less through a Medicare Advantage plan.
-However, if a major health concern arises, you will always spend less with a Medicare Supplement plan.
-Lastly an important thing to remember is every Medicare Advantage plan has a 20% Co-Insurance for ALL Chemotherapy and Radiation Treatments, that can add up quickly, and it is all covered with Original Medicare and a Medicare Supplement Plan C, F, G, N.
+Remember that your actual spending will depend on which Medicare Supplement plan you choose and the amount of care you receive throughout the year.
+Those who visit the doctor only once annually may spend less under a Medicare Advantage plan.
+However, if a significant health concern arises, you will always pay less with a Medicare Supplement plan.
+Lastly, an important point to remember is that every Medicare Advantage plan has a 20% Copayment for all chemotherapy and Radiation Treatments, which can add up quickly.
+These services are covered under Original Medicare and a Medicare Supplement Plan C, F, G, or N.

-IS HAVING A MEDICARE ADVANTAGE LAN RIGHT FOR YOU?
+IS HAVING A MEDICARE ADVANTAGE plan right FOR YOU?

 Understanding whether a Medicare Advantage plan is right for you can depend on several factors.
 Most importantly, you’ll need to be sure that the plan you choose to enroll in meets your needs, both medically and financially.
 With all the downsides, why are they pushing Medicare Advantage plans so often?
 This may be because a Medicare Advantage plan could be your best option.